 Reunion Ideas for the ATL

-Atlanta ranks among the most-visited cities in the country, with over 35 million visitors coming through in an average year.
+Atlanta ranks among the most-visited cities in the country, with over 35 million visitors coming through in an average year, thanks to an expansive airport.
 It’s no wonder—Atlanta offers so much to do you may find yourself having to plan more than one reunion there just to get it all done.

 The city’s most popular attraction is the Georgia Aquarium, the largest aquarium in the world.
 Its tanks hold over 10 million gallons of water and thousands of species.
 The largest exhibit, Ocean Voyager, holds manta rays and whale sharks that cannot be seen anywhere else in the Western Hemisphere.
 The aquarium recently added even more tank capacity for its newest arrivals, four bottlenose dolphins.